 This course takes you through the implementation steps required to get Xero Practice Manager up and running in your practice.
 There are multiple tutorials, with videos, detailed instructions and useful resources that will help you complete each step in your implementation journey.

 Depending on the size of your business and the level of customization you require, it could take anything between 3 and 20 hours to complete the tutorials.
 This course is aimed at the Practice Administrator in your business, however all users in the practice will benefit from the content.

 You can return to this page at any time to select a new part in the course, or follow the links on the pages to move throughout different steps.

-What’s in this programme?
+What’s in this program?
 How long will it take?
-Find out what’s involved in this programme before you get started.
+Find out what’s involved in this program before you get started.

 It is very important that you understand the time and effort that will be required of you and your staff to successfully implement Xero Practice Manager in your business.

 There are a number of resources listed in each tutorial.
-This is a summary of all the resources in this programme.
+This is a summary of all the resources in this program.